MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/use-your-own-resources.md

 Use an existing AI Search, storage account, and/or Azure AI Search resource by providing the full arm resource ID in the standard agent template file.

-Use an existing AI Services/Azure OpenAI resource:
+Use an existing AI Services or Azure OpenAI resource:
 1. Follow the steps in basic agent setup to get the AI Services account resource ID.
 2. In the standard agent template file, replace the following placeholders: